VitXV/SeaBattle/README.md

 Only random placement of ships on the battlefields is available.

-Bot shootss at random cells, without any logic.
+Bot shoots at random cells, without any logic.

 Local multiplayer may be added in the future.